George Kurian (politician): Political career

 He joined the Bharatiya Janata Party (BJP) ever since the formation of the party in 1980.
 George has held various positions, such as membership in the national executive committee of BJP, as the national vice-president of Bharatiya Janata Yuva Morcha.
 He was the first Malayali to serve as the vice-chairman of the National Commission for Minorities.
 George was also appointed as an Officer on Special Duty (OSD) for the former Minister of State for Railways, O. Rajagopal.
 He later became a core committee member and vice-president of the BJP's Kerala unit.
 He has also served as a translator for the Prime Minister of India Narendra Modi during his visits to the state.

 On 9 June 2024, he was sworn in as a Minister of State for Fisheries, Animal Husbandry and Dairying and Minority Affairs in the third Modi ministry.

 Later, he was elected unopposed as Rajya Sabha member from Madhya Pradesh.

+He resigned from the minister post on 23 June 2026 to focus on the BJP party organization works in Kerala.